 Singapore Heritage Society (the "Society") was registered under the Societies Act, Chapter 311 with effect from 12 March 1987.
-The Society is also a charity under the Charities Act, Chapter 37 and approved Institution of a Public Character under the Income Tax Act, Chapter 134.
+The Institution of a Public Character status granted to the Society for donations under the Charities Act, Chapter 37 is for the period from 14 July 2021 to 13 July 2023, subject to renewal.